-As often confused by the word “college” in our name, CCBC is not an educational institution or professional association.
-As outlined to the column on your left below, to be an effective, transparent, and impartial regulator, it is important that CCBC conducts its regulatory duties as prescribed by the Act and is in service to the legislative mandate of a regutalor to protect the public interest.
+As often confused by the word “College” in our name, CCBC is not an educational institution or professional association.
+As outlined to the column on your left below, to be an effective, transparent, and impartial regulator, it is important that CCBC conducts its regulatory duties as prescribed by the Act and is in service to the legislative mandate of a regulator to protect the public interest.

 Registration is mandatory in order to practise.

 Neutral and impartial, acting in the public interest.